embergershared/azuretf/README.md

       Deploy Networking > Data > Compute > Application.
       Remove in the reverse order (Application > Compute > etc.).

-With time, these challenges grew, whatever tools used (Jenkins, Azure DevOps, bash and PowerShell scripts, Terraform local, Terrafrom Cloud and Enterprise).
+With time, these challenges grew, whatever tools used (Jenkins, Azure DevOps, bash and PowerShell scripts, Terraform local, Terraform Cloud, Terraform Enterprise).
-I came to the above solution as a solid foundation.
+I came to the above solution as a solid foundation for all cases.

 ## Offered solution
 To solve these challenges, I created a PowerShell script, and a structured organization of all the pieces.
 The script does these main things:
-* Merges all the Terraform files ```*.tf``` in one folder,
+* Merges all the Terraform Plan files ```*.tf``` in the instance Value folder,
-* Searches for the values in ```*.json``` files,
+* Searches for the Plan required Variables' values in ```*.json``` files, located in the Value folder(s),
-* Creates the Environment variables for the Variable/Value pairs for this execution,
+* Creates Environment variables on the host for the Variable/Value pairs required,
-* Runs the Terraform command (default is "Apply") in the folder,
+* Runs the Terraform command (default is "Apply") in the Value folder,
 * Cleans everything after execution.

 ## Benefits
-This solution addresses the challenges in these ways:
+This solution addresses the challenges described in these ways:
 * The Plans do not have any data or values in them:
 They are managed independently from the instances that are deployed from them.
 They mainly consist of:
-    * The ```main.tf``` file that describes the resources and modules to deploy the infrastructure,
+    * The ```main_*.tf``` file that describes the resources and modules to deploy the infrastructure,
     * 1/n ```variables_*.tf``` files that declares the variables needed for the ```main.tf``` file execution.
     Separating in multiple files the variables declaration:
       * Prepares for Variables' Groups in Pipelines,
       * Indicates the JSON values files required to execute this plan,
-      * Unfortunately, requires some copy/paste (that could be improved with a manifest).
+      * Unfortunately, it requires copy/pasting the declarations in the Plans needing to use these variables (that can be improved with a manifest).
 * Creating multiple instances of a same Plan is REALLY easy, possible and manageable:
-    * Run the script pointing on the same Plan and on a different Values folder.
+    * Run the script on the same Plan and on a different Values folder.
     * Things that are common will be the same and differences will be different.
-* When a Variable Value is set in its JSON file, the script will find it and use it anytime needed for the plans that use it (by their inclusion of the respective ```variables_.tf```).
+* When a Variable Value is set in its JSON file, the script will find it and use it anywhere needed for the plans that use it (by the inclusion of the respective ```variables_.tf``` declaration files in the Plan folder).
-* To transfer these plans in a Pipeline, put the Plans in the repository and choose the best method for the variables values (Variables Groups, Terraform Cloud/Enterprise UI, Terraform API calls, in memory sourcing within the agent with ```TF_VAR_```, generate ```auto.tfvars.tf``` files as artifacts).
+* To transfer these plans in a Pipeline, put the Plans in the repository and choose the best method for your context to provide the variables' values (Variables Groups, Terraform Cloud/Enterprise UI, Terraform API calls, in memory sourcing within the agent with ```TF_VAR_```, generate ```auto.tfvars.tf``` files as artifacts).
 What matters is that the exact list of variables and values to provide for a plan is declared in the plan's folder.
 * The Terraform backend settings to store the state of the infrastructure instance are set in a ```state_*,tf``` file located in the Values folder.
-This is because each state is unique for each instance.
-The script merging all the required ```*.tf``` files in the Values folder before execution, creates the consistency of the full plan.
+This is because each state is unique to its instance.
+The script merging all the required ```*.tf``` files in the Values folder before execution, creates the consistency of the full instance.
 Additionnally, the Terraform backend settings have to be hard-coded, they cannot reference variables.
 So, managing them as Values makes a lot of sense.
+In a Pipeline, these are usually filled by a "token replacement" task.

 # Usage
 ## General